Giving to AID in your Will

 Have you made a will?

-Contrary to many people’s assumptions, making a will need not be difficult or expensive.
-Moreover, it can give peace of mind that, when you die, your property will be distributed in accordance with your wishes, managed by people (“executors”) of your choosing.
+Making a will does not need to be difficult or expensive.
+It can give peace of mind that, when you die, your property will be distributed in accordance with your wishes, managed by people (“executors”) of your choosing.

 Would you consider leaving a legacy to AID in your will?

 AID has a long-term commitment to the people of East Africa, working in partnership with local churches to transform lives for now and eternity by offering practical and spiritual help.
 Currently, our work includes: strengthening churches through Bible training, improving hygiene conditions and access to clean water, training midwives and clinical officers, equipping families to run sustainable businesses, supporting education and developing agriculture.

 Our practical projects, such as microfinance and agriculture, follow Christ’s call to love our neighbour as ourselves and demonstrate His love and compassion to a broken world.
 They are most often implemented through local churches, ministers and Christian workers.
 Some also contain an aspect of Bible teaching and spiritual encouragement e.g. the weekly microfinance group meetings.
 In this way lives are not only transformed now, but also for eternity.

 3 Types of Legacy

 - A specific legacy is the gift of a particular item such as jewellery, property or shares.

 - A pecuniary legacy is the gift of a fixed amount of money.
 Here it is worth bearing in mind that the value of the gift will depreciate over time.
 Therefore, you may like to consider index-linking such a gift.